• Skip to main content

 • To give them as gifts, wrap them in crinkly cellophane paper and tie the tops with colorful ribbons.
 Place a little hanging card through the ribbon with the name of the pastry as well.
 Your friends and family will be delighted to get a homemade gift that they can eat!

-How to store pumpkin scones:
+How to store Pumpkin Scones:

 Once the scones are baked, you can keep them in an air-tight container on the counter for up to three days.
-They will begin to get hard and crumbly if let out too long.
+They will begin to get hard and crumbly if left out too long.

 You can also individually wrap and freeze extra scones.
 Place the wrapped scones in a freezer bag and into the freezer for up to three months.